binbashar/le-ref-architecture-doc/docs/user-guide/leverage-cli/reference/terraform.md

 The `terraform` command is a wrapper for a containerized installation of Terraform.
 It provides the Terraform executable with specific configuration values required by Leverage.

-It transparently handles authentication, whether it is Multi-Factor or via Single Sign-On, on behalf of the user in the commands that require it.
-SSO Authentication takes precedence over MFA when both are active.
+It transparently manages authentication, either Multi-Factor or Single Sign-On, on behalf of the user on commands that require it.
+SSO authentication takes precedence over MFA when both are active.

 Some commands can only be run at **layer** level and will not run anywhere else in the project.